 - The Ruiru-Kiambu road: This road runs through the development and is a Class C (C63) surfaced road with gravel shoulders.
 The road falls under the jurisdiction of the Kenya National Highway Authority (KENHA) and accommodates through-traffic from Ruiru to Nairobi or Kiambu.
-It also gives access to the local communities and coffee plantations. - An existing North-South link road: This road runs through Tatu City (Mchana Estate) and is a Class D (D399) existing gravel road linking the C63 with the C65 to the north of the Master Plan area.
+It also gives access to the local communities and coffee plantations. - An existing North-South link road: This road runs through Tatu City (Mchana Estate) and is a Class D (D399) existing gravel road linking the C63 with the C65 to the north of the site.
 This road is in a very poor condition, has numerous rivers and low-lying area crossings constructed by concrete culverts (pipe- or box-culvers), and is mainly used by local traffic and the coffee plantation transport.
 This road falls under the jurisdiction of the Kenya Rural Roads Authority (KERRA).
 The road needs to be upgraded to enhance connectivity between phase 1 and 2 of Tatu City. - The Ruiru-Githunguri Road: This road runs through the phase 2 and it is a class C (C65).
 Currently the road is under construction and is expected to improve connectivity between Ruiru and Githunguri.

-The Northern and Eastern Bypasses, which increases the accessibility of the Master Plan area from a regional/metropolitan perspective, are very critical for development of Tatu City.
-The Eastern Bypass terminates on the South-eastern boundary of the phase 1, at the point where the existing Ruiru- Kiambu road (C63) enters the Master Plan area.
+The Northern and Eastern Bypasses, which increases the accessibility of the proposed site from a regional/metropolitan perspective, are very critical for development of Tatu City.
+The Eastern Bypass terminates on the Southeastern boundary of the phase 1, at the point where the existing Ruiru- Kiambu road (C63) enters the site.

-The Northern Bypass terminates in the Eastern Bypass, and it is located approximately 1.2 km to the East of Master Plan area.
+The Northern Bypass terminates in the Eastern Bypass, and it is located approximately 1.2 km to the East of the site.
 The Northern Bypass, the Eastern Bypass, together with Thika Road (A2) is a major access/link between the development and Nairobi.
 The existing Ruiru-Kiambu road is the extension of the Eastern Bypass at the Eastern entrance to Tatu City.
 This link road is the major entrance road into the phase 1 of the development.
-There is also an existing 60m wide road reserve/easement that runs through the Master Plan area, and which was originally intended to be the alignment of the C63 and D399.
+There is also an existing 60m wide road reserve/easement that runs through the site, and which was originally intended to be the alignment of the C63 and D399.

-Figure 3.9 Road linkages to the Master Plan area.
+Figure 3.9 Road linkages to the proposed Site